The Tur\'an density of tight cycles in three-uniform hypergraphs: Proof overview

 For an $r$-uniform hypergraph $\HH$, the \emph{$t$-blow-up} of $\HH$, denoted $\HH[t]$, is defined to be the $r$-uniform hypergraph with vertex set $V(\HH)\times [t]$ and edges all $r$-tuples $\{(x_1, i_1), \dots, (x_r, i_r)\}$ with $\{x_1, \dots, x_r\}\in E(\HH)$.
 The starting point of our proof is the following theorem, which asserts that the blow-up of a hypergraph $\HH$ has the same Tur\'an density as $\HH$. \begin{theorem}[\cite{keevash11}, Theorem 2.2] Let $t$ be an integer and let $\HH$ be an $r$-uniform hypergraph.
 Then $\pi(\HH[t]) = \pi(\HH)$. \end{theorem} It shows that, rather than focusing on the Tur\'an density $\pi(\mathcal C_k^3)$ for an odd cycle $C_k^3$, we can instead work out the Tur\'an density of $\pi(\HH)$ for any hypergraph $\HH$ whose blow-up $\HH[t]$ contains $\mathcal C_k^3$ for some $t$.
 We refer to such hypergraphs $\HH$ as pseudocycles, and they can be equivalently defined as follows. \begin{definition} A \emph{pseudocycle} of length $\ell$ in a 3-uniform hypergraph $\HH$ is a sequence of (not necessarily distinct) vertices $v_1, \ldots, v_{\ell}$, such that for each $i \in [\ell]$, we have that $\{v_i, v_{i+1\!\pmod{\ell}}, v_{i+2\!\pmod{\ell}}\}$ is an edge of $\HH$.
 A \emph{pseudopath} of order $\ell$ is defined analogously. \end{definition} It is easy to show that for a hypergraph $\HH$, the properties ``$\HH[t]$ contains a $\mathcal C_k^3$ for some $t$'' and ``$\HH$ contains a length $k$ pseudocycle'' are equivalent.

-Thus, the next question is --- what is the maximum number of edges that a 3-uniform hypergraph can have without containing an odd pseudocycle?
-To understand our approach to this, consider the analogous question about graphs --- what is the maximum number of edges in a (2-uniform) graph with no odd circuits?
-This is easy to answer using Kotzig's Lemma --- a graph has no odd circuit if, and only if, it is bipartite.
-The maximum number of edges in an $n$-vertex bipartite graph is $\floor{\frac{n^2}{4}}$.
+Thus, the starting point of our approach is, what is the maximum number of edges that a 3-uniform hypergraph can have without containing an odd pseudocycle?
+Later (after Corollary~\ref{corollary_intro_long_pseudocycles}), we will discuss how to forbid only \textit{short} pseudocycles.
+To understand our approach to this question, consider the analogous question about graphs --- what is the maximum number of edges in a (2-uniform) graph with no odd circuits?
+By Kotzig's Lemma, a graph has no odd circuit if, and only if, it is bipartite.
+Thus, the maximum number of edges in an $n$-vertex bipartite graph is $\floor{\frac{n^2}{4}}$.